 Women don’t choose repression, and I wonder if some are Muslim only because their families, culture and country are Muslim.
-I tell myself that women would choose freedom and liberty, even if that does not mean bearing all and even if many perhaps like being modest and retiring.
+I tell myself, therefore, that women would choose freedom and liberty – that does not mean bearing all – even if it is to be modest and retiring.

 Who in the Muslim world, men and women alike, dare to speak up for women, for the secularisation of Islam.
 How does society move forward?
 And how do we in the west come to terms with women dressed in what we see as symbols of repression?
 The logical conclusion is – as in Germany and in France – to ban the burqa.

 What about a women’s lib for Islam?
 Today I think such women would fear for their safety.
 And what is the world doing about those who threaten and attack such liberation?